eternalklaus/MnemonicHunter/README.md

 <br>

 ## About MnemonicHacker
-MnemonicHacker list up instructions that using designated mnemonic operand.
+MnemonicHacker searches instructions that using designated mnemonic operand.
 This application leverages https://c9x.me.
 <br>